freedomofpress/securedrop-protocol/docs/protocol.md

 <!-- In protocol manuscript, $\mathcal{E}_H \subset \mathbb{Z}$ per Definition 4 of Alwen et al.
     (2020), ["Analyzing the HPKE Standard"][alwen-2020]. -->

-[^9]: In the listings that follow, mathematical syntax uses `-` for the empty
-    string, while Python pseudocode uses `None`.
-In tuples, `_` denotes a value we don't care about for the current operation.

 [^10]: `pks` is assumed to have this arity and sequence for the remainder of
     this document.